- Home

 For every AI-powered feature, we undergo an AI Impact Assessment against our Responsible AI principles, and adhere to the Responsible AI Framework, in addition to existing Security, Privacy, and Human Rights by Design processes.

 Privacy and SecurityWe don’t retain customer input data after the inference process, and the third-party model provider, Microsoft, doesn’t access, monitor, or store Cisco customer data.
-For more detail on feature-specific data retention policies, see Cisco Trust Portal.
+For more detail on feature-specific data retention policies, see Webex AI Agent AI transparency technical note in the Cisco Trust Portal.

 Data Sources for Training and EvaluationOur third-party model provider, Microsoft doesn't use customer content to improve Azure OpenAI models and doesn’t store or retain Cisco customer data in Azure infrastructure.